-A population consists of all the items that is being considered.
-That is, every item is considered.
+A population consists of all the items or people that are being considered.

-A census is a survey of all the items in the population.
-That is, every item in the population is surveyed.
+A census is a survey of all the items or people in the population.

 Select the Year 11 group of 240 students.
 240 x 20% = 48 students.

 A survey was undertaken of Year 11 students in a school.
 The survey interviewed students in one particular class by asking questions from the front of the class.